AdrienVannson/doreisa-internship/report/report.typ

 This first solution has the drawback of being centralized: the head actor needs to collect an `ObjectRef` for each chunk produced by the simulation.
 Plus, the number of tasks represented in the Dask task graph will be of the same order of magnitude as the number of chunks, and the same Python process has to schedule all of them.
 For big simulations running on hundreds of nodes, the head node has to process tens of thousands of references and tasks at each iteration.

 Doreisa v1 is evaluated on Jean Zay.
 The same experiment is repeated several times, with a varying number of nodes.
 Each node is in charge of 40 chunks per iteration, so the total problem size grows linearly with the number of nodes (_weak scaling_: with a well-parallelized system, one would expect the execution time to remain constant or only slightly increase with the total number of nodes).
-The analytic consists of computing the mean of the distributed array.
+The analysis consists of computing the mean of the distributed array.
 The execution time is averaged across 200 iterations, the first iterations being ignored to allow a warm-up phase.
 To avoid interfering with Doreisa, no actual MPI simulation is executed: the chunks of data are random numpy arrays.
-The size of the chunks is very small ($10 times 10$) to ensure that the cost of generating them and computing operations on them is negligible: the experiment aims at measuring the overhead of Doreisa (handling the task graph, scheduling the tasks, ...): if the analytic is too heavy, the actual computations will hide this overhead, which will only be noticed on large problem sizes.
+The size of the chunks is very small ($10 times 10$) to ensure that the cost of generating them and computing operations on them is negligible: the experiment aims at measuring the overhead of Doreisa (handling the task graph, scheduling the tasks, ...): if the analysis is too heavy, the actual computations will hide this overhead, which will only be noticed on large problem sizes.
 The same evaluation protocol will be used in the following sections, to ensure comparable results.

 @performance-naive-method shows the results obtained.
 The execution time is proportional to the number of nodes.
 In this situation, the centralized actor is clearly the bottleneck.
 More precisely, the analysis is composed of the following main parts:
   - Collecting the `ObjectRefs` produced by the workers.